+AAC is used by people who, some or all of the time, cannot rely on their speech.
 AAC incorporates the individual's full communication abilities and may include any existing speech or vocalizations, gestures, manual signs, and aided communication.
 AAC is truly multimodal, permitting individuals to use every mode possible to communicate.
-Over time, the ability to use AAC devices may change, although sometimes very slowly, and the AAC system chosen today may not be the best systems tomorrow.
+Over time, the use of AAC may change, although sometimes very slowly, and the AAC systems chosen today may not be the best systems tomorrow.

 By recent estimates, well over 2 million persons who present with significant expressive language impairment use AAC.
 AAC users encounter difficulty communicating via speech due to congenital and/or acquired disabilities occurring across the lifespan.
 These conditions include but are not limited to autism, cerebral palsy, dual sensory impairments, genetic syndromes, intellectual disability, multiple disabilities, hearing impairment, disease, stroke, and head injury.

 Augmentative and alternative communication (AAC) describes multiple ways to communicate that can supplement or compensate (either temporarily or permanently) for the impairment and disability patterns of individuals with severe expressive communication disorders.